mosaicMK/Script-Packaging-Module/README.md

 ### Convert-StringToSecureString

 This command will encrypt a string to a secure string providing you with a key and the options to export the string and key to a file

+### New-AESKeyFile

+This command will create a file that contains a AES key that can be used with Convert-FileToDll and Convert-StringToSecureString this way you can specify a key instead of using a randomly generated one everytime.